getsentry/sentry-docs/src/collections/_documentation/support/index.md

 As a paying customer of Sentry you have access to various forms of support; and if you are using the Open Source version you can get in contact with the Sentry community for questions.
 All Sentry repositories can be found on [GitHub](https://github.com/getsentry).

+{% include components/alert.html
+  title="Note"
+  content="If you're unable to find the answer in our documentation, you can also check out our [Help Center](https://help.sentry.io/hc/en-us) for commonly asked questions." level="warning"
+%}

 ## System Status

 The availability of the Sentry cloud hosted installation is independently monitored from outside the infrastructure.
 To monitor the availability, get notifications and read status updates about outdates you can visit the status page at [status.sentry.io](http://status.sentry.io/).
 There you can also subscribe to email and SMS notifications.